 The Society of Architectural Historians provides the following information for those who will be traveling to Canada to participate in the SAH 76th Annual International Conference.

-You will need to present this letter to CBSA officials.
-Please download the letter and read it carefully.
+You will need to present this letter to CBSA officials upon arrival in Montréal.
+Please download and print the letter and read it carefully.
 If you have questions, please email Christopher Kirbabas at email@example.com

 If you will be traveling from visa-requiring countries, we encourage you to apply for a visitor visa as soon as possible as there may be processing delays.
 If you require a letter or documentation from SAH, please email Christopher Kirbabas at firstname.lastname@example.org immediately.
 For more information, please visit: canada.ca/en/immigration-refugees-citizenship/services/visit-canada/about-visitor-visa.html